omyllymaki/image-search/README.md

 Tools to search and organize images.

-## Project vision
+## Project content

 **Image processing functions**

 Processing functions are used to extract useful information from images.
-Could include e.g.

 - Tagging
 - Object detection
-- Extracting feature vectors
+- Face detection
+- Feature extraction

 **Synchronized database**